Legal Virtual Horse Race Betting In 2024

 Since federal laws like the Wire Act (1961) and the UIGEA (2006) don’t criminalize horseplayers from wagering with offshore bookies, you are free to sign up and bet real money with these operators.

-That said, two states – Connecticut and Washington – have technically barred all forms of online gambling, and though we’ve never heard of residents being fined or arrested for sidling up to the virtual race track over the Internet, you must proceed only at your own risk if you live in either state.
+That said, Washington has technically barred all forms of online gambling, and though we’ve never heard of residents being fined or arrested for sidling up to the virtual race track over the Internet, you must proceed only at your own risk if you live there.

 Best Legal Virtual Horse Racing Betting Sites